eortizd29/CircuitPython/README.md

 ### Pictures
 <img src="https://github.com/tweissm35/CircuitPython/blob/master/media/photointerrupter.jpg" width="350">

 [Picture credits go to Tim](https://github.com/tweissm35/CircuitPython/blob/master/media/photointerrupter.jpg)

 ### Lessons
 This assignment wasn't that difficult but it gave me insight to the the importance of my codes variables.
 To be more specific I learned about time.time and how the lower the variable is the faster it is to notice how many time the phtointeruppter was interupted.
 I also got to experiment with the commands that detemined how long the code ran for.
-Just a side note it was really impressive how many times it was able to detect the times it ws interrupted.
+Just a side note it was really impressive how many times it was able to detect the times it was interrupted.